 appd, the function adds generic commands like

-- Query commands are added by calling the
+- Query commands, which are added by calling the

 queryCmdfunction.
 This function returns a Cobra command that contains the query commands defined in each of the application's modules (passed as an array of